-The Master of Music Education at Anderson University is designed for the practicing music educator who has one or more years of experience as a music teacher.
-The 32-hour degree is a hybrid program with courses completed virtually through Zoom or similar platforms or through summer courses on campus.
-Most courses can be completed during summer sessions (six weeks of coursework each summer), though a limited number of evening classes during the academic year may be required.
+This 32-hour degree program is designed for the practicing music educator who has one or more years of experience as a music teacher.
+The program can be completed mostly in summer sessions (six weeks of coursework each summer), though a limited number of evening classes during the academic year may be required.
 Separate tracks of study are available for instrumental, choral, and general music specialists.
-Students may also pursue three levels of Orff Schulwerk Certification as part of this degree program or other courses from the Summer Studies in Music Education program.
+Students may also pursue three levels of Orff Schulwerk Certification or other courses from the Summer Studies in Music Education program as part of this degree program.